November 26, 2005 (better write it down before I forget....)

 Nothing.

 In recreating my initial view, what I first had thought was "downwind" on Rwy 6 at KAPC, was wrong.
-The lights were over the northern edges of the town of Vallejo, a few miles south of the airport, about inline with the Napa / Solono county borders.
+The lights were over the northern edges of the town of Vallejo, a few miles south of the airport, about inline with the Napa / Solano county borders.

 I'm 100% sure of the 2 non-directional lights, the 7-8 dimmer lights and the slow speed, the altitude and the light on the hillside.
 No smoke, no flicker, no pulsation.